craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 # Martial Weapons
+The following weapons can be used competently by those who are proficient in them.

 Weapon Name | Weapon Range | Damage Die | Damage Type | Weapon Tags | Weapon Special
 --- | ---
 x | x | x | x | x | x